Project management structure

 Anyone can be a contributor to an Apache project.
-Being a contributor simply means that you take an interest in the project and contribute in some way, ranging from asking sensible questions (which documents the project and provides feedback to developers) through to providing new features as patches.
+Being a contributor means that you take an interest in the project and contribute to it in some way, ranging from asking sensible questions (which documents the project and provides feedback to developers) to working on new features and patches.

-If you become a valuable contributor to the project you may well be invited to become a committer.
-Committer is a term used at the ASF to signify someone who is committed to a particular project.
+If you become a valuable contributor to the project you may be invited to become a Committer.
+A Committer is a term used at the ASF to signify someone who is committed to a particular project.
 It brings with it the privilege of write access to the project repository and resources.

 More details could be found here.

-If the vote passes, send an offer to become a committer with @private CC’ed
+If the vote passes, an offer letter is sent to the contributor to become a committer with @private CC’ed.

-New committer signs ICLA and apply Apache ID and email address
+The new committer can then sign the ICLA and apply for an Apache ID and email address.

 In APISIX community, a committer who has earned even more merits can be invited to be a part of the Project Management Committee (PMC).

 One thing that is sometimes hard to understand when you are new to the open development process used at the ASF, is that we value the community more than the code.
 A strong and healthy community will be respectful and be a fun and rewarding place.
 More importantly, a diverse and healthy community can continue to support the code over the longer term, even as individual companies come and go from the field.